Cambridge-Hands-On-Science/Experiments/Experiments/Physics/The Power of Friction.md

 **(Brief Description)** - See how strong two interleaved books are

-Last initially checked on 2023-02-18 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2023-02-18 by Peter Methley (pm631@cam.ac.uk)

-**Frequency of use:** 1
+Last initially checked on 2025-01-23 by Rowan Ong (rzmo2@cantab.ac.uk) and double-checked on **Frequency of use:** 1

 ## Tags